openshift/installer/README.md

 **Configure Cluster**

-Set variables in the `terraform.tfvars` file as needed, or you will be prompted.
-Available variables can be found in the `config.tf` and `variables.tf` files present in the `platforms/<PLATFORM>` directory.
+Set variables in the `build/<cluster-name>/terraform.tfvars` file as needed.
+Available variables are found in the `platforms/<PLATFORM>/config.tf` and `platforms/<PLATFORM>/variables.tf` files.

 Examples for each platform can be found in [the examples directory](examples/).

 **Terraform Lifecycle**

-Plan, apply, and destroy are provided as Make targets to make working with the build directory and custom binary easier.
+Plan, apply, and destroy are provided as `make` targets to ease the build directory and custom binary complexity.

 ```
 PLATFORM=azure CLUSTER=my-cluster make plan